jeffotoni/quick/example/middleware/msguuid/README.md

 ---

-### 🔹Attaching a UUID to responses
-This example ensures that all responses from the /v1/msguuid/default route contain a unique **UUID.**
+This example generates a unique request identifier with the MsgUUUID middleware.

 ```go
 package main